ros-event-camera/event_camera_codecs/README.md

 /* To synchronize with frame based sensors it is useful to play back until a frame boundary is reached.
 The interface decodeUntil() is provided for this purpose.
+Do *NOT* use decode() and decodeUntil() on the same decoder!
-In the sample code below. frameTimes is an ordered queue of frame times.
+   In the sample code belowframeTimes is an ordered queue of frame times.
    */

 void eventMsg2(const event_camera_codecs::EventPacketConstSharedPtr & msg) {